BAMresearch/automatic-sem-image-segmentation/README.md

 		* possibility to add Gaussian noise to discriminator layers in cycleGAN to avoid "overtraining" the discriminator and mode collapse in the generator (which is the default setting now), possibility to add a skip connection between input and output layer in the generators (as done in UNets - here it is conceptually similar to using identity mappings), as well as using an "asymmetric" network with binary crossentropy for the generator producing fake masks and mean absolute error for the generator producing fake microscopy images.
 		* new options and improved performance for simulating fake masks after WGAN training.
 		* making it easier to work with arbitrarily sized images and masks (will be padded automatically to meet shape requirements imposed by the neural network architecture).
-		* being more flexible with the image inputs: the code will try to read different image files (not only tif as is in version 1.0.x), will automatically infere the image shape and reshape/convert if necessary (e.g., the masks no longer have to be 8 bit single channel black and white images with black pixels having a value of 0 and white pixels having a value of 255 - they still have to be black and white, but could also be stored in rgb format or have black pixels as 0 and white pixels as 1, etc.).
+		* being more flexible with the image inputs: the code will try to read different image files (not only tif as is in version 1.0.x), will automatically infer the image shape and reshape/convert if necessary (e.g., the masks no longer have to be 8 bit single channel black and white images with black pixels having a value of 0 and white pixels having a value of 255 - they still have to be black and white, but could also be stored in rgb format or have black pixels as 0 and white pixels as 1, etc.).
 		* the readability of the code is improved: the main options are given at the beginning, more advanced options can be found deeper within the code, and the naming and structure of the variables and directories used in the different steps is more consistent now.
 		* several other small changes
   * **1.0.1**